 Emergency Leave.
-The Commissioner of Minnesota Management and Budget, after consultation with the Commissioner of Public Safety, may excuse employees from duty with full pay in the event of a natural or man-made emergency if continued operation would involve a threat to the health or safety of the individuals.
+As provided by Minnesota Statues 43A.05 Subd.
+4,the Commissioner of Minnesota Management and Budget, after consultation with the Commissioner of Public Safety, may excuse employees from duty with full pay in the event of a natural or human-made emergency if continued operation would involve a threat to the health or safety of the individuals.
+Absence with pay for emergency leave shall not exceed sixteen (16) working hours at any one time unless the Commissioner authorizes a longer duration.

 Section 3.
 Unpaid Leaves of Absence.
 D. Association Leave.
 Modify where Association sends notice of Association Leave for Master Bargaining.
 This is reflective of what happens now.

-Upon advanced written request of the Association, leave shall be granted to employees who are elected or appointed by the Association to serve on the Association's Master Negotiating Team.
+Upon advanced written request of the Association to the State Negotiator or designee, leave shall be granted to employees who are elected or appointed by the Association to serve on the Association's Master Negotiating Team.

 Section 3.
 Unpaid Leaves of Absence.
 D. Association Leave.
 Modify notice of leave to 30 days.

-Association Representatives or other employees who may be elected or appointed by the Association to perform duties for the Association shall be granted time off, provided the granting of such time off does not adversely affect the operations of the employee's department or agency.
+With 30 days’ advance written notice, Association Representatives or other employees who may be elected or appointed by the Association to perform duties for the Association shall be granted time off, provided the granting of such time off does not adversely affect the operations of the employee's department or agency.
 Such leave shall not be unreasonably withheld.
-Upon the written request of the Association, leave shall be granted to employees who are elected officers or appointed full-time representatives of the Association.
+Upon 30 days’ advance written request of the Association, leave shall be granted to employees who are elected officers or appointed full-time representatives of the Association.

 Section 3.
 Unpaid Leaves of Absence.
 D. Association Leave.
 Modify for mutual agreement to allow employee’s Association leave beyond one (1) year.

-Annually, the Appointing Authority may request the Association to confirm the employee's continuation on Association leave.
+Upon mutual agreement, the Association and the Appointing Authority may agree to allow an employee’s continuation on Association leave beyond one (1) year.
 Leave time for service to the Association shall not be deducted for purposes of determining an employee's vacation accrual rate.

 Section 3.
 Unpaid Leaves of Absence.
 F. Medical Leave.
 Change the medical leave to be discretionary by the Appointing Authority.

-Upon the request of a permanent employee who has exhausted all accrued sick leave, a leave of absence without pay shall be granted by the Appointing Authority for up to one (1) year because of sickness or injury to the employee.
+Upon the request of a permanent employee who has exhausted all accrued sick leave, a leave of absence without pay may be granted by the Appointing Authority for up to one (1) year because of sickness or injury to the employee.

 Section 3.
 Unpaid Leaves of Absence.
 F. Medical Leave.
 Limit leave to one (1) year per illness or injury.

 Upon the request of a permanent employee who has exhausted all accrued sick leave, a leave of absence without pay shall be granted by the Appointing Authority for up to one (1) year because of sickness or injury to the employee.
+Such leave shall be limited to a cumulative total of one (1) year per illness or injury.
 At the request of the employee, this leave may be extended at the discretion of the Appointing Authority.

 Section 5.
 Reinstatement After Leave.
 Add that an employee’s failure to contact the Appointing Authority if an extension is needed or if the employee does not return to work at the end of their leave is considered a voluntary resignation.

 Any employee returning from an approved leave of absence of six (6) months or less shall also be entitled to return within thirty-five (35) miles of the employee's old work location.
+An employee’s failure to return at the conclusion of their approved leave shall be deemed a voluntary resignation, and the employee shall be severed from State service.
 Notwithstanding the above, if a layoff occurs during the period that the employee is on an approved leave of absence…

 ARTICLE 15 – SENIORITY